grisov/checkGestures/readme.md

 Note: All features of the add-on are presented in the NVDA "Input Gestures" dialog and you can assign your own keyboard shortcuts to each of them.

+## Contributions
+We are very grateful to everyone who made the effort to develop, translate and maintain this add-on:

+* Wafiqtaher - Arabic translation;
+* Angelo Miguel Abrantes - Portuguese translation.

 ## Change log

 ### Version 1.0